day0market/pyalgotrader/docs/cta_strategy.md

 &nbsp;

-## Parameter optimization
+##  parameter optimization
-Parameter optimization module consists3Constitute part：
+ parameter optimization module consists 3 constitute part ：

 ###  parameter settings

-- Set the interval parameter optimization：Such asboll_windowSet to start value18，Termination value24，Stepping into2，This has been[18, 20, 22, 24] This4The two parameters to be optimized。
+-  set the interval parameter optimization ： such as boll_window set to start value 18， termination value 24， stepping into 2， this has been [18, 20, 22, 24]  this 4 the two parameters to be optimized .
-- Set the optimization target field：The Sharpe ratio、Profit and loss ratio、The total rate of return, etc.。
+-  setting the target field optimization ： the sharpe ratio ,  profit and loss ratio ,  the total rate of return, etc. .
-- Combination of randomly generated parameter：Using an iterative tool to generate parameter combinations，The composition is then packed into a parameter list consisting of a dictionaries
+-  combination of randomly generated parameter ： using an iterative tool to generate parameter combinations ， the composition is then packed into a parameter list consisting of a dictionaries

 ```
 class OptimizationSetting: